 Information on Applying

-We expect applicants to have a background in archaeology, which is normally provided with a baccalaureate degree in anthropology or archaeology; however, undergraduate or graduate degrees in historic preservation, history, American studies, art history, Classics, Egyptology, sociology, and allied fields are accepted if the applicant demonstrates sufficient background and potential.
+Admission is competitive.
+We expect applicants to have a strong background in archaeology, which is normally provided with a baccalaureate degree in anthropology or archaeology and usually some fieldwork experience through university field schools or post-graduation work in cultural resource management or other contexts.
+These comprise the bulk of our successful admissions.
+However, undergraduate or graduate degrees in historic preservation, history, American studies, art history, classics, Egyptology, sociology, and allied fields are accepted if the applicant demonstrates sufficient background, potential, and understanding of the disciplinary approach in which they seek graduate training.
 We realize that archaeology/anthropology may not have been available to all undergraduates except as a minor field of study or as only a few courses and that some students “find” the field too late to have changed their undergraduate major anyway.
-Those admitted who show solid potential but insufficient background may be required to take select undergraduate courses in addition to the regular graduate curriculum to compensate for the deficiencies in background that might affect their performance at the graduate level.
-A better option for such students seeking admission – since they will be competing for a slot in the program with those who have the requisite undergraduate training – is to boost their background beyond the already-awarded bachelor’s degree by taking undergraduate archaeology courses before applying.
+Students seeking admission with these kinds of backgrounds will be competing for a slot in the program with those who have the requisite undergraduate training; therefore, we recommend boosting their background beyond the ongoing or already-awarded bachelor’s degree by taking undergraduate archaeology courses, especially an accredited field school, before applying.

 The Historical Archaeology M.A.
-Program offers financial aid in the form of graduate assistantships, a rare opportunity for archaeology and anthropology master’s programs in the U.S. These funds come from the Office of Graduate Studies and the external grants and contracts frequently awarded to our faculty and research staff.
-Assistantships are awarded competitively to incoming and continuing students based primarily on merit criteria drawn from your application materials, and these awards involve tuition remissions, partial fee waivers, and paid research hours to work on faculty and department projects as well as gain some teaching experience.
-These involve no separate application than the one for regular graduate admission, but please indicate in your personal statement if you are not interested in such an opportunity.
+Program offers financial aid in the form of graduate assistantships, a rare opportunity for archaeology and anthropology master’s programs in the U.S. These funds come from the Office of Graduate Studies and the external grants and contracts (e.g., National Science Foundation, National Endowment for the Humanities, Wenner-Gren Foundation) frequently awarded to our faculty and research staff.
+Assistantships are awarded competitively to incoming and continuing students based primarily on merit criteria evaluated in your application materials, and these awards include full tuition remission, partial fee waivers, and paid research hours to work on Anthropology Department and Fiske Center projects or to serve as a teaching assistant.
+These assistantships require no separate application than the one for regular graduate admission, but please indicate in your personal statement if you are the rare applicant not interested in such an opportunity.
 Otherwise, you will be considered automatically and notified with or soon after an offer of admission is made.